fhwedel-hoe/OpenRoadEd/README.md

 ## Run OpenRoadEd

-Execute OpenRoadEd binary from the same directory as "Resources" dicrectory by running the following commands
+Execute OpenRoadEd binary from the same directory as "Resources" dicrectory by running the following commands:

 ```
-cd OpenRoadEd/
+cd ~/OpenRoadEd/
-./OpenRoadEd/build/OpenRoadEd
+LC_ALL=C ./OpenRoadEd/build/OpenRoadEd
 ```

-## Known issues
+Forcing the locale is a necessary workaround for issue #8.

-- Loading and rendring open drive (.xodr) files.
-Until a patch is made available you can use [esmini](https://github.com/esmini/esmini) to view the resulting files.
+Please read the [OpenDrive Road Editor Usage Guide](Help/OpenRoadEdHelp.pdf) document for software instruction.

 ## Origin